 She is the Program Manager for Washington, DC programs and the College of General Studies, Graduate Journalism, History and Literature, and Royal College of Music Programs in London.
 Additionally, she manages the film, radio, television, international relations, journalism, pre-law, advertising, marketing, politics, and public relations tracks in the London Internship Program.

-Meg is a 2010 graduate of Boston University’s College of Communication with a BS in Mass Communication/Public Relations and a 2014 graduate of the School of Education with a M.Ed. in Policy, Planning & Administration and a concentration in Higher Education Administration.
+Meg is a 2010 graduate of BU’s College of Communication with a BS in Mass Communication/Public Relations and a 2014 graduate of the School of Education with a M.Ed. in Policy, Planning & Administration and a concentration in Higher Education Administration.
 She is currently pursuing a M.S. in Advertising through BU’s Metropolitan College and College of Communication.
 Meg studied abroad on the Dublin Internship Program in the spring of 2009 and, since then, has traveled extensively throughout Europe and to Australia and New Zealand.

 Andi Walgren, Institutional Representative